petergyang/pm-book-checkout/README.md

 4. In doc, click `Check payments` button and confirm that all test cases passed

 ### Saving successful payment ids to payments.log file with webhook
-1. Visit `https://stripe.com/docs/payments/handling-payment-events` and follow the instructions to install and set up Stripe CLI with your Stripe account
+1. Set up Stripe CLI if you haven't already.
+Instructions: `https://stripe.com/docs/payments/handling-payment-events`
-2. Run the program `npm start` from `pm-book-checkout`
+2. Run the program `npm start` from `pm-book-checkout` folder
 3. In a separate terminal, type `stripe listen --forward-to http://localhost:4242/webhook`
-4. In same terminal as step 3, find your webhook secret and copy and paste it into your `.env` file
-5. Go to `http://localhost:3000/` to see the program.
+4. Go to `http://localhost:3000/` to see the program.
 Fill in the payment details using the test card number `4242 4242 4242 4242`.
 Click `Pay $8.99` button and confirm that the payment succeeded.
-6. Open payments.log in code editor, confirm that a payment id is logged: e.g. `{"message":"pi_1H6lpiICRPF0djPHXWRZ0wmh","level":"info"}`
+5. Open payments.log in code editor, confirm that a payment id is logged: e.g. `{"message":"pi_1H6lpiICRPF0djPHXWRZ0wmh","level":"info"}`

 ### About the project